theo-llewellyn/TeloschistalesMetagenomics/README.md

 ## 5. Secondary metabolite biosynthetic gene cluster (BGC) analysis
 `cd SMGC_analysis`
 1. `qsub antismash.sh` predicts BGCs from funnanotate predictions using [antismash](https://github.com/antismash/antismash)
 2. `qsub edit_antismash_gbks.sh` edits the antismash .gbk files so that each one includes the name of the genome it came from.
-This prevent identical named files from being removed in the next stage
+This prevents identical named files from being removed in the next stage
 3. `cp *.gbk antismash_Leca45T_gbks` copies renamed .gbks from all genomes into a new directory
 4. `qsub bigscape.sh` identifies BGC families using [BiG-SCAPE](https://github.com/medema-group/BiG-SCAPE)
 5. `Rscript BGC_cluster_analysis.r` Mantel tests and PCoA of BGC data in R. Requires a rooted version of the ML Tree produced in section 4